krlawrence/graph/README.md

 ## How this site is organized

 The book is being written using a text editor in AsciiDoc format.
-For convenience, you will find dormatted HTML and PDF versions of the book in the folder above.
+For convenience, you will find formatted HTML and PDF versions of the book in the folder above.
 The AsciiDoc source material is in the '/book' folder.

 Included with the book are sample graph data (GraphML) and program files.
 You will find these, as well as some screen shots and images in the following folders.